 2440 Pearl Street, Boulder, CO 80302 | 303.442.2911

-If you're traveling to Boulder with little ones in tow, you'll have no problem finding ways to entertain them.
+If you're traveling to Boulder with your family, you'll have no problem finding ways to entertain the whole gang.

-Of course, even in winter, you'll want to plan some outside time.
+In winter, you'll want to do as the locals do and plan some outside time.
 If it's snowy, hit Boulder's sledding hills, head to Eldora for family-friendly skiing and snowboarding terrain or go for a winter hike (there's no such thing as bad weather, just bad clothing!).

-Of course, if it's just good old-fashioned playtime you want, consider Gateway Park Fun Center in North Boulder.
-Kids of all ages will be swept up in the mini golf course, go-karts, batting cages, human maze, an indoor arcade and more.
+If it's just good old-fashioned playtime you want, consider Gateway Park Fun Center in North Boulder.
+Kids of all ages will be swept up in the mini-golf course, go-karts, batting cages, human maze, an indoor arcade and more.

 When it's time to eat, here are 5 Boulder Restaurants for Picky Kids, according to 5280 Magazine.